juliend88/Docker/bundle-toolbox/README-EN.md

 * https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/

 ###Mirror YUM
-To meet this need we have chosen to use Nexus.
+We have chosen to use Nexus.
 Nexus is an application that can display any type of directory server via a Ngnix .
 Here our aim is to offer an application that can **expose a YUM repository** for all of your instances.

 To go further, here are some helpful links :